"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Ah, hell!” growled the Ambassador.
 “Is there nothing confidential any more?
 You might as well go ahead, Kurt, and get into it.”

 “The murders are all yours,” he told Jay.
 “We’re just glad for the extra eyes and ears.
 In case you’ve missed it, there’s a war in the former Yugoslavia that’s spreading.
 The Serbs are making expansionist moves, not to mention setting up concentration camps for Muslims.
-Last year the UN slapped an arms embargo on everyone in Yugoslavia, but that hasn’t stopped the Serbs from acquiring weapons, and Made in Poland is stamped on lots of them.”
+Last year the UN slapped an arms embargo on Yugoslavia, but that hasn’t stopped the Serbs from acquiring weapons, and Made in Poland is stamped on most of them.”

 Jay asked, “What does this have to do with my case?”